frictionlessdata/datapackage/content/docs/standard/introduction.md

 2. **Extensions**: Data practitioners can extend the standard by incorporating custom metadata, validation rules, or specific constraints to suit their data's peculiarities.

-3. **Patterns**: Various approaches for solving common problems, in ways that are not (yet) specified as a formal Data Package specification.
+3. **Recipes**: Various approaches for solving common problems, in ways that are not specified as a formal Data Package specification.

 4. **Guides**: The least formal part of the standard containing various guides on how to get started with Data Package or how to extend Data Package standard.